Updated on: Fri Jan 30, 2026

 Paper 2 (50%) - 90 mins

-The Cambridge IGCSE Business Studies syllabus develops students’ understanding of business activity in the public and private sectors, and the importance of innovation and change.
+The Pearson IGCSE Business Studies syllabus develops students’ understanding of business activity in the public and private sectors, and the importance of innovation and change.
 Students find out how the major types of business organisation are established, financed and run, and how their activities are regulated.
 Factors influencing business decision-making are also considered, as are the essential values of cooperation and interdependence.

 Students not only study business concepts and techniques but also enhance related skills such as numeracy and enquiry.

-Cambridge IGCSE Business Studies is accepted by universities and employers as proof of an understanding of business concepts and techniques across a range of different types of businesses.
+Pearson IGCSE Business Studies is accepted by universities and employers as proof of an understanding of business concepts and techniques across a range of different types of businesses.

 IGCSE